Spanish Fork City Council approves two projects to increase efficiency, safety outside junior high schools

 “And that way we can improve access to this parking lot here (at Diamond Fork Junior High School), which is really awkward currently,” the public works director said.

-Also on Tuesday, the city council approved an interlocal agreement between Spanish Fork and Nebo School District to combine a city parking lot with Spanish Fork Junior High School’s parking lot to increase efficiency and access to the three entities.
+Also on Tuesday, the city council approved an interlocal agreement between Spanish Fork and Nebo School District to combine a city parking lot with Spanish Fork Junior High School’s parking lot to increase efficiency and access.

 Currently, the city maintains a parking lot for the Spanish Fork Dog Park and East Baseball Field that is gated off from an adjacent parking lot owned by Nebo School District.
 Combining the parking lots into one large lot is something “that would benefit both entities,” Thompson said.